kowey/traces-through-time/devel/README.md

      blessed results from nimrodel
 3. if satisfied save the latest batch of results (./bless-results.sh)

+## Tips

+If you're running this infrastructure remotely and can't view the HTML reports, look at the entities-SYSTEM-NAME.txt files and the scores.txt file in the reports directories

 ## Adding/modifying data

 1. Update the DATASETS variable in env